sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 - Remember...
   - Any sensitive data in a Terraform configuration will end up being stored in Terraform state
     - So store this state in a secure backend that supports encryption at rest
-    - And don't store any local state files in source control!
+    - And **do not** store any local state files in source control!

 ----

-## Collection and Structural Types
+## 8C: Understand the Use of Collection and Structural Types

 ### A Brief Overview of the Data Types Available in Terraform